-Here’s my blog post with Humanities Washington about the Marie Kondo decluttering/tidying up phenomenon.
+My research on social implications of homes is featured in this Inlander article.
+Here’s my blog post in the Humanities Washington magazine Spark about the Marie Kondo decluttering/tidying up phenomenon.
+Gender and labor associated with holiday decorating and family letters are discussed in JStor Daily here.
+I was interviewed for an article in The Atlantic about how home spaces matter in defining who counts as a member of the family here.
+See my response to family separation and family policy in the New York Times from July 2018 here.
+See tips for kids whose families split apart in the Orlando Sentinel here.
 Read my ideas about minimalism and technology in old home spaces at Vox here.
 Listen to my additions to this BBC podcast on men and tool sheds here.
-Watch my TV interview about what our home spaces and objects say about our family relationships with Waco, TX CBS station KWTX here.
-Here’s a great write-up about the book and a talk I gave in Redlands, California.
-Bloomer Boomer TV interviewed me about home objects and family life transitions here, and Armin Brott (Mr. Dad) interviewed me about it on Positive Parenting radio.
+Watch my TV interview about what our home spaces and objects say about our family relationships with Waco, TX CBS station KWTX here, and a great write-up about the topic in the Redlands, Califnornia newspaper.
+Bloomer Boomer TV interviewed me about home objects and family life transitions here, and Armin Brott (Mr. Dad) interviewed me about changes in family lives on Positive Parenting radio.
 Thoughts about couples sharing beds is discussed in this piece from The Columbus Dispatch.

-My Love Letters book on the curatorial practice of saving digital and paper love letters is featured in this Cosmopolitan article about keeping an “Ex Box,” on this podcast at The Verge, in this article in Le Monde, in this article at Medium, and in this article in the Boston Globe.
+My Love Letters book on the curatorial practice of saving digital and paper love letters is featured in this PBS Next Avenue piece about why we love love, in this Cosmopolitan article about keeping an “Ex Box,” on this podcast at The Verge, in this article in Le Monde, in this article at Medium, and in this article in the Boston Globe.
 Listen to my full talk on love letters that was aired on Minnesota Public Radio, watch my TV interview with Minneapolis CBS station WCCO Television, and read my interview in the Minneapolis Star Tribune about digital v. handwritten love letter practices here.
 I’m interviewed for a great podcast on digitizing paper love letters with New York Metropolitan Libraries’ Bytegeist podcast here, and in a Women’s Health article on love lives.

 Parenthood, Childhood, and Family Relationships